Arpita-deb/Salifort_motors_HR_analytics/README.md

 * Human Resources (HR) department team

 ## Statement of the Business Task:
-Design a model that predicts whether an employee will leave the company based on their job title, department, number of projects, average monthly hours, and any other relevant data points.
-Analyze the key factors driving employee turnover, build an effective model, and share recommendations for next steps with the leadership team.
+The purpose of this project is to design a model that predicts whether an employee will leave the company based on their job title, department, number of projects, average monthly hours, and any other relevant data points.
+Our goal is to analyze the key factors driving employee turnover, build an effective model, and share recommendations for next steps with the leadership team.

 ## Deliverables:
 1. Project Proposal